Where to Stop for Food Near the Schuylkill River Trail in Philadelphia

 Where: 4201 Ridge Avenue, East Falls

 What: Ample veggie-friendly options are scattered throughout this clearly labeled menu.
-For a healthy brunch bite, a vegetable frittata or zucchini fritters are both prime options, and as for lunch and dinner, there are salads galore and cauliflower wings.
+For a healthy brunch bite, a vegetable frittata or zucchini fritters are both prime options.
+As for lunch and dinner, there are salads galore and veggie wings made of asparagus, cauliflower, and crimini mushrooms.

 If you’re passing through Manayunk …